 Why there are three indicators?

-The green bar indicates particular value in the planned sprint.
-It is changed once you assign backlog item into planned sprint either via drag and drop or by the change of sprint in the side view.
+The green bar indicates a particular value in the planned sprint.
+It is changed once you assign backlog items into planned sprint either via drag and drop or by the change of sprint in the side view.

 Every progress bar has three markers:

-- White bar indicates minimum value achieved in previous sprints.
+- The white bar indicates the minimum value achieved in previous sprints.

-- The yellow bar indicates mean value achieved in the last 8 sprints.
+- The yellow bar indicates the mean value achieved in the last 8 sprints.

-- The red bar indicates maximum value achieved in previous sprints.
+- The red bar indicates the maximum value achieved in previous sprints.